Network Representation Using Graph Root Distributions: Estimation of graph root distributions

 The first step is to compare $F$ and $F^{(p)}$, which is straightforward. \begin{lemma} Under assumptions (A1-A2),

 \end{lemma}

 The second part is comparing the population truncated distribution $F^{(p)}$ and its empirical version $\hat F^{(p)}$.
-We apply the result of \cite{FournierG15} which provides Wasserstein error bounds for empirical distributions.
-Here we state a special case of their general result, which is suitable for our purpose. \begin{lemma}[Adapted from \cite{FournierG15}] Under assumptions (A1-A3), there exists a constant $c$ independent of $n,p$, such that
+We apply the result of \cite{Lei18wass} which provides Wasserstein error bounds for empirical distributions.
+Here we state a special case, which is suitable for our purpose. \begin{lemma}[Adapted from \cite{Lei18wass}] Under assumptions (A1-A3), there exists a constant $c$ independent of $n,p$, such that